schoolofcities/urban-data-storytelling/docs/urban-data-analytics/openstreetmap/openstreetmap.md

 ![The homepage of OpenStreetMap.org](./images/OpenStreetMap.org.png)

+At the technical level, OSM is a big spatial database.
 You might think of it as Wikipedia, if Wikipedia were a map instead of a written body of text.
 Anyone with a computer can contribute edits and can also download and use that data, along with the contributions of millions of others, for a wide range of uses.
 [Specifically](https://www.openstreetmap.org/copyright):

 > You are free to copy, distribute, transmit and adapt our data, as long as you credit OpenStreetMap and its contributors.
 If you alter or build upon our data, you may distribute the result only under the same licence.
 The full [legal code](https://opendatacommons.org/licenses/odbl/1.0/) explains your rights and responsibilities.

 This openness has led to a huge number of applications based on OSM, ranging from large companies offering maps or navigation services, to many thousands of smaller projects started by software developers, activists, academics, and hobbyists.

-At the technical level, OSM is just a big spatial database run by the OpenStreetMap Foundation.
-It sits on a server somewhere and people access it over the web to make edits and download data.
-But OSM is also a community and a practice.
-Decisions about how it runs and what gets mapped are largely decentralized, and often local.

 ## What's on the map?

 The types of things included on the map range widely, from the [glaciers](https://wiki.openstreetmap.org/wiki/Tag:natural%3Dglacier) of Greenland to the [cafe](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Dcafe) around the corner from you.
 [Train routes](https://wiki.openstreetmap.org/wiki/Tag:route%3Dtrain) are on there, as are [buildings](https://wiki.openstreetmap.org/wiki/Buildings), hundreds of millions of them, all the way down to your [apartment](https://wiki.openstreetmap.org/wiki/Tag:building%3Dapartments) or your mom's garden [shed](https://wiki.openstreetmap.org/wiki/Tag:building%3Dshed).
+You could map that a [restaurant](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant) exists and serves [Tibetan food](https://wiki.openstreetmap.org/wiki/Key:cuisine) (that's probably spelled out on their menu, along with their hours and address), or whether there is or is not a [bus stop](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dbus_stop) in a given spot.

-However OpenStreetMap does not cover all subject matter.
-The basic rule is that data should be, in some sense, [verifiable](https://wiki.openstreetmap.org/wiki/Verifiability) by a person on the ground in a real tangible way.
-This allows us to map sidewalks if they're there, but not the fact that a census tract contains people 37.8% of whom spoke French at home in the year 2021.
+However OpenStreetMap does not cover all subject matter - the basic rule is that data should be, in some sense, [verifiable](https://wiki.openstreetmap.org/wiki/Verifiability) by a person on the ground in a real tangible way.
+This verifiability requirement leads OSM to a sort of discreteness that not all mapping efforts share.
+Something does or does not exist, is this type of thing or that type of thing - OSM doesn't allow things to kind of exist or exist to a degree, and it doesn't allow us to have competing versions of reality.
+You can map sidewalks if they're there, but not census data about language spoken at home, because the latter isn't independently verifiable.
+One important exception to the verifiability rule is [political](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dpolitical) or [administrative boundaries](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative), which often have no tangible existence in the real world but are included for completeness.
+OSM also doesn't include private or identifiable information - you can map a house, but not say who lives there, and you won't find property lines unless they're marked by some physical boundary like a [fence](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dfence).
 It's [not a map of everything](https://wiki.openstreetmap.org/wiki/Scope).

-To give another example, you could map that a [restaurant](https://wiki.openstreetmap.org/wiki/Tag:amenity%3Drestaurant) exists and serves [Tibetan food](https://wiki.openstreetmap.org/wiki/Key:cuisine) (that's probably spelled out on their menu, along with their hours and address), but it would be impossible to indicate that the neighbourhood contains many people from Tibet, because...
-I guess you'd have to ask them all?
-What would be meant by "many" or even "neighbourhood"?
-People will come to very different conclusions on that one.
-That's not independently _verifiable_.

-Whether there is or is not a [bus stop](https://wiki.openstreetmap.org/wiki/Tag:highway%3Dbus_stop) in a given spot is much more verifiable.
-In a given context at least, we can probably all agree what counts as a bus stop.
-This verifiability requirement leads OSM to a sort of discreteness that not all mapping efforts share.
-Something does or does not exist, is this type of thing or that type of thing.
-OSM doesn't allow things to kind of exist or exist to a degree.
-It doesn't allow us to have competing versions of reality.

-One important exception to the verifiability rule is [political](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dpolitical) or [administrative boundaries](https://wiki.openstreetmap.org/wiki/Tag:boundary%3Dadministrative), which often have no tangible existence in the real world.
-These are included for completeness, and because they rarely change, but should generally not be considered as authoritative.
-OSM also doesn't include private or identifiable information.
-You can map a house, but not say who lives there, and you also won't find any property lines in OSM, unless they just so happen to be marked by some physical boundary like a [fence](https://wiki.openstreetmap.org/wiki/Tag:barrier%3Dfence).

 ## How is the data structured?